samuelemarro/samuelemarro.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an MSc student and predoctoral research fellow at University of Bologna, working on adversarial robustness and the applications of optimization theory to ML.
 I'm also a member of the Institute of Superior Studies, UniBo's excellency school.
+From October 2024, I'll join Oxford University's AIMS CDT for a 4-year PhD on memory in LLMs, funded by Microsoft.

-My research interests include theoretical properties of adversarial attacks, alternative training algorithms and inference-time optimization techniques.
+My research interests include the role of autoregressivity in ML, as well as LLM interoperability and robustness.

 Additionally, I develop smart contracts for both research and industry purposes, and perform security audits of EVM and EVM-like smart contracts.